Test Anxiety

 What can I do about Test Anxiety?

-Most students will feel a certain amount of stress when having to take a test.
+Most students will feel a certain amount of stress when taking a test.
 After all, tests can have a major impact on your grade.
 The good news is test taking is a skill that can be learned.
-The best ways to learn this skill is through preparation, visualizing success, and belief in oneself.
+The best way to learn this skill is through preparation, visualizing success, and belief in oneself.
 Compare it to learning a sport like basketball.
-You have to practice dribbling, passing, offense, defense, etc… on a daily basis until you master each skill set and then you keep working on it so you can continue to improve.
+You have to practice dribbling, passing, offense, defense, etc… daily until you master each skill set, and then you keep working on it to continue improving.
 You are teaching your body muscle memory.
 Your mind works the same way, and by doing your homework daily, reviewing your notes, etc… you are strengthening your brain capacity.
-Many professional athletes have talked about how they visualize scoring or making a key defensive play to win a game.
-Visualization is a positive tool to help you.
+Many professional athletes discuss visualizing scoring or making a key defensive play to win a game.
+Visualization is a positive tool that can help you.
 Would you go into a game without knowing what you were doing?
 Would you go into a test without knowing what you were doing?

-1. Don’t procrastinate, waiting till the last minute and cramming is only going to add to your stress.
+- Don’t procrastinate.
+Waiting until the last minute and cramming will only add to your stress.
 Start studying days in advance or even a week in advance.
-Find out what works for you, eg. flash cards, taking notes of the chapter, or visual aids.
+Find out what works for you, e.g., flashcards, taking notes of the chapter, or visual aids.
 Quiz yourself!!
-This will show you what you do know and what you don’t know, giving you confidence going into the test.
+This will show you what you do and don’t know, giving you confidence for the test.

-1. Pay attention in class and take good notes.
-Many times the teacher will give you hints about what will be on the test and will often repeat the information that is important.
+Pay attention in class and take good notes.
+Many times teachers will give you hints about what will be on the test and will often repeat the important information.
 Talk to your teacher if you have questions or want to know what kind of test you are taking and what you should study the most.

-1. The day of the test, read the directions carefully, skip questions that you are not sure about because there may be other questions that give you a clue or you may remember more information, as you get further along in the test.
+On the day of the test, read the directions carefully, and skip questions you are unsure about because there may be questions that give you clues as you get further along in the test.
 Don’t worry when others finish the test.
 It is not a race.
 It is about doing your best and you will have plenty of time.

-Ex: “Oh man, Jim just turned in his test and I am only half-way done.
-I am going at a good pace and I know all of the answers, so I am good, I just need to stay focused.”
+Ex: “Oh man, Jim just turned in his test and I am only halfway done.
+I am going at a good pace and know all the answers, so I am good, I just need to stay focused.”